Random Notes

 The Actor Model

-This post is primarily a summarization of a talk given by John Murray.
+This post is primarily a summarization of a given by John Murray.
 You may not get anything out of it that you wouldn’t get out of the talk, but I think it could be helpful when you want to refer to a particular concept.
 In addition, for my own benefit, writing about them helps solidify it in my head.

 What is the actor model?